-- Panels will take place in rooms in Belfast with face-to-face (f2f) participants but have a centrally organised individual Zoom meeting - hosted by the conference volunteers and overseen by the conference organisers - with the link visible to logged-in, paid-up delegates from the panel page. f2f presentations and any f2f questions/discussion will be captured by an external webcam and cam/lapel mic, while online presentations/questions will be heard in the room across a set of external speakers and seen on the screen.
-We will try our hardest to reduce the sound issues experienced by so many hybrid events to-date.
+- Panels took place in rooms in Belfast with face-to-face (f2f) participants but had a centrally organised individual Zoom meeting - hosted by the conference volunteers and overseen by the conference organisers - with the link visible to logged-in, paid-up delegates from the panel page. f2f presentations and any f2f questions/discussion were be captured by an external webcam and cam/lapel mic, while online presentations/questions were heard in the room across a set of external speakers and seen on the screen.

-- Plenary events will take place using Zoom webinar so that online participants and also f2f participants unable to enter auditoria due to possible capacity issues (Covid or other) can watch.
-The Chair will take online questions via the Q&A function in webinar.
+- Plenary events took place using the Zoom webinar feature so that online participants and also f2f participants who were unable to enter the auditorium due to possible capacity issues (Covid or other) could watch.
+The Chair took online questions via the Q&A function in the webinar.

-- A conference-wide chat space will allow all participants to exchange messages, etc regardless of whether f2f or remote, as long as they have online access.
+- A conference-wide chat space was created to allow all participants to exchange messages, etc regardless of whether f2f or remote, as long as they had online access.

 How to run a hybrid panel and what to expect as a participant

 Read this page with detailed information for convenors, chairs, presenters and participants as to how best to run a panel in this hybrid context, and what to expect.

 Log in from the Log in link top-right in the toolbar above and once logged in, click Logged In and Manage Account in the drop-down.
 You can add both a short bio and an avartar.
 Or watch this short video.